 Appeals in relation to the available funding

-Determination of actual sum to be made payable to a network
+Determination of actual sum to be made payable to a TGA

-Funding is made available to a network on approval of proposals for activities by the TPN Steering Committee.
-These proposals are made using Community of Practice/Local Branch CPD Activity Proposal Form and SUMMARY Proposal.
+Funding is made available to a TGA on approval of proposals for activities by the TPN Steering Committee.
+These proposals are made using the Local Activity Proposal form and the TGA Summary Proposal form.
 A detailed report of the previous year’s activities must be included.

-Local branches must complete and return a branch proposal form to the relevant National Executive to facilitate the submission of one composite application which must be returned to the TPN Administrator, after it has been discussed and approved by the director of the nominated EC, for the attention of the Steering Committee, by the deadline notified by Blackrock Education Centre (BEC).
-The summary form should provide a list of all planned activities, coded, in chronological order, and be accompanied by a copy of each branch proposal.
+Local branches must complete and return a branch proposal form to the relevant TPN coordinator to facilitate the submission of one application which is then forwarded to the TPN Administrator, after it has been discussed and approved by the director of the nominated EC, for the attention of the Steering Committee and by the deadline notified by Blackrock Education Centre (BEC).
+The summary form should provide a list of all planned activities in chronological order and be accompanied by a copy of each branch proposal.
 Please note that a maximum of 50% of the grant for activities can be allocated to conference expenses.
-Consideration will be given to prior years’ activity in determining the amount available for conferences.
-A large discrepancy between proposed and actual activity in a year will effect conference funding the following year.
+Consideration will be given to the level of activity in preceding years in determining the amount available for conferences.
+A large discrepancy between proposed and actual activity in a year will affect conference funding for the following year.

-The following criteria will be used to determine the overall amount available to support the activities of a particular network:
+The following criteria will be used to determine the funding made available to support the activities of a particular TGA:

-The TPN coordinator will be required to notify constituent branches of the overall amount available to the network and to a particular branch.
-Branches will then organise their planned activities in the light of this figure and return signed claims (Local Activity Report) to the TPN Coordinator on an ongoing basis.
+The TPN coordinator will be required to notify constituent branches of the overall amount available to the TGA and to a particular branch.
+Branches will then organise their planned activities in the light of this figure and return signed claims (Local Activity Report) to the TPN Coordinator within thirty days of the delivery of the activity.
 The total amount claimed must be based on standard TES payment rates and must not exceed the amount approved.
-The nominated Education Centre will then pay the amount in question to the bank account of the TPN.
-Alternatively the Education Centre may be requested to pay the claims directly to TGAs and third parties.
-Ongoing claims MUST be made as soon as an activity happens and no later than thirty days after the event.
-Late claims will incur a 10% surcharge.
+The nominated Education Centre will then review and approve the claim and pay the amount in question to the bank account of the TPN.
+Ongoing claims MUST be made no later than 30 days after a meeting or activity.
+Late claims will incur in a 10% surcharge.